 I personally don’t like crickets so I planned ahead and started a roach colony about six weeks before I bought my chameleon.
 This cost me around $10 to start and by the time he arrived I had enough to feed him on.
 In fact that roach colony meant I had food for him, for free, for a year as it grew to a large size very quickly.

-Before going on to maintenance costs check out my article outlining all the things that are essential for a pet chameleon’s wellbeing.
+Before going on to annual costs, check out my article outlining all the things that are essential for a pet chameleon’s wellbeing.

-Supplements around $30 a year and then there’s gut loading insects on top.
-It all depends on what you use, whether you make your own or buy a ready made gut load but $120 a year seems like a good average to expect.
+Then there’s the cost of gut loading insects with nutritious food before feeding to your pet.
+It all depends on what you use, whether you make your own or buy a ready-made gut load, but $120 a year seems like a good average to expect.

 A decent halogen bulb will last between two and three months so replacing these will cost $20 and $30 but you can again reduce this cost if you buy a bulk pack, something I recommend as it’s always good to have a spare bulb to hand.